Farama-Foundation/Minari/docs/content/dataset_standards.md

 The offline data is organized inside the `main_data.hdf5` file in episode [`groups`](https://docs.h5py.org/en/stable/high/dataset.html) named as `episode_id`.
 Each episode group contains all the stepping data from a Gymnasium environment until the environment is `terminated` or `truncated`.

 The stepping data inside the episode group is divided into some required `datasets` (`StepData`) plus other optional `groups` and nested `sub-groups` such as `infos`.
-The hierarchical tree of the Minari dataset `HDF5` file will end up looking as follows:
+If the action and observation spaces both are simple spaces (not `Tuple` and not `Dict`), then the hierarchical tree of the Minari dataset `HDF5` file will end up looking as follows:

 <div class="only-light">
 <ul class="directory-list">